 MA’ 12 Portland State University: English

 After double-majoring in English and art history at Lewis & Clark, Maxfield received his MA in English from Portland State University, where he specialized in 17th-century English poetry and taught courses in composition and research skills.
-In fall 2016, he will enter into a PhD program in History of Art and Film & Media Studies at Yale University, where he plans to focus on the rhetorical dimensions of gender and intermediality in contemporary European cinema.
+In fall 2016, Max began a PhD program in History of Art and Film & Media Studies at Yale University, where he plans to focus on the rhetorical dimensions of gender and intermediality in contemporary European cinema.
 In 2022, Maxfield was awarded the Francis Blanchard Prize for Outstanding PhD Dissertation in Art History.

 BFA ’99 Lewis & Clark College: Art/Painting

 MA ’02 The School of the Art Institute of Chicago: Art Administration

 Inspired by the natural beauty of her native island of Martha’s Vineyard, Jessica Pisano’s interest in art started at a young age.
 She pursued her interest in art at Lewis & Clark College in Portland, Oregon, graduating in 1999 with a BFA in painting and photography.
 Pisano participated in a year abroad program to study fine art at the Lorenzo de Medici School in Florence, Italy.
 In 2002, she earned an MA in Arts Administration from The School of the Art Institute of Chicago, where she gained the knowledge of how to balance creativity with the business side of the arts.
 Pisano is an award-winning artist who has had numerous solo and group shows.
 Her work is widely collected in both private and public collections all over the world.
 She lives in Newport, Rhode Island.

 Abbie Hebein BA ’12